milenaemmert/milenaemmert/README.md

   <em>I am passionate about the idea of helping people to solve their problems and have fun with technology!<br>
   Also I define myself as a good teacher, so if I can help you with anything, please feel free to contact me!</em><br>
   💙💙💙<br>
-  I work as a front-end developer intern at <a href="https://github.com/alura-cursos">Alura</a> and I'm always learning e sharing my skills!
+  I work as a front-end developer intern at <a href="https://github.com/alura-cursos">Alura</a> and I'm always learning and sharing my skills!
 </p>
 <img align="right" src="https://cdn.discordapp.com/attachments/904892540409503866/917945280987553792/gif_mi.gif" alt="gif_mi" width="100">
 <br>